El Internado: Seventh season

 The army has surrounded the boarding school with the CBRN protocol, and does not let anyone out as it is a quarantine.
 All end up infected and without medicines, when they discover that everything is in the hands of Ottox and that Colonel Araujo is in command of the quarantine, he is actually Karl Fleischer, one of the Nazis and founder of the Gemini project.
 The colonel has the help of Lieutenant Nicolás Garrido, who is infiltrating the boarding school.
 Four new people enter at El Internado, they are infected: Clara Sáez de Tejada (Natalia Lóz) the old dance teacher who works for Ottox, Curro Bermúdez Pereira (Eduardo Mayo) he was looking for Amaia González (Nani Jiménez) when she was infected, Javier Holgado's mother and another boy who has not yet been known.
 Knows nothing.
 Meanwhile, Hector has survived the explosion of the underground tunnels and finds himself trapped in a room.
 Sandra is kidnapped again by Camilo.
 The boys discover that the traitor is Roque, who dies at the hands of Lieutenant Garrido when he discovers that the lieutenant had murdered Lucía.
 Amelia finds the medicines in the tunnels, but Hugo discovers her and kills her.
 By not taking the medicines Elsa dies from the virus.
 It is discovered that Amaia is the granddaughter of Theodora Raüber, the last of the Nazi founders of the Gemini Project who was yet to appear.

-In the final chapter of the series, everyone is cured of the virus with the machine that Max Levov (Santi Pons) builds, who is killed by Amaia, who dies when she tries to take Paula and Vicky hits her head with a shovel and when she falls she throws a syringe with some deadly material, he actually only had air the same way he killed Max.
-Iván has an intense Shotokan fight with Hugo, in the fight Hugo catches fire and burns to death.
-Fermín dies in the arms of María, assassinated by Lieutenant Garrido, but his death has not been in vain since everyone leaves the boarding school thanks to his escape strategy.
+In the final chapter of the series, everyone is cured of the virus with the machine that Max Levov (Santi Pons) builds, who is killed by Amaia, who dies when she tries to take Paula and Vicky hits her head with a shovel, and when she falls, she throws a syringe with some deadly material.
+Iván has an intense Shotokan fight with Hugo, and in the fight, Hugo catches fire and burns to death.
+Fermín dies in the arms of María, assassinated by Lieutenant Garrido, but his death has not been in vain since everyone leaves the boarding school with to his escape strategy.
 After he dies, his spirit appears to Julia and tells her to take good care of María and Iván.
 Finally, the military realizes that Lieutenant Garrido is with the Nazis and allows the students to cross the fence and leave the boarding school.
-Samuel Espí and his sister Irene Espí are finally reunited with Marcos, Paula and little Samuel.
-The Nazi founders who were left alive; Colonel Araujo, Theodora Raüber and Lieutenant Garrido are arrested by Rebeca and the military.
+Samuel Espí and his sister Irene Espí are finally reunited with Marcos, Paula, and little Samuel.
+The Nazi founders who were left alive (Colonel Araujo, Theodora Raüber, and Lieutenant Garrido) are arrested by Rebeca and the military.
 Vicky shows that in the future she will end up with a military man who helps them escape.
 The love of Iván and Julia continues.
 Martín and Rebeca also stay together.